What makes nonholonomic integrators work?: Introduction

 \end{itemize}

 The paper is organised as follows.
-In \autoref{sec:nonholcoupled}, we describe a family of nonholonomic systems; this family contains some of the classical nonholonomic systems in the literature.
-In \autoref{sec:numerical_examples}, we run numerical experiments on some particular systems in that family, and measure the conservation of some integrals of those systems.
-In \autoref{sec:reversibility}, we give a general procedure to show reversible integrability of a large class of systems.
-In \autoref{sec:fibrations_over_int_sys}, we show that the subfamily of systems considered in \autoref{sec:nonholexamples} is indeed reversible integrable, by applying the theory of the previous section.
-We then conclude in \autoref{sec:conclusion} by giving the mechanism explaining the numerical results observed in \autoref{sec:numerical_examples}.
+In \autoref{sec:nonholcoupled} we describe a family of nonholonomic systems; this family contains some of the classical nonholonomic systems in the literature.
+In \autoref{sec:numerical_examples} we run numerical experiments on some particular systems in that family, and measure the conservation of some integrals of those systems.
+In \autoref{sec:KAM} we show how reversible KAM theory in combination with \autoref{prop:fibrevinteg} explain near conservation of integrals.
+In \autoref{sub:explanation} we then verify our theory against the numerical simulations.
+In \autoref{sec:reversibility} and \autoref{sec:fibrations_over_int_sys} we prove results leading to \autoref{prop:fibrevinteg}.

+\textbf{Acknowledgements.} This project has received funding from the European Union’s Horizon 2020 research and innovation programme MSC-RISE project \href{https://www.ntnu.edu/imf/chips}{CHiPS}, from the Swedish Foundation for Strategic Research under grant agreement ICA12-0052, from the Swedish Foundation for International Cooperation in Research and Higher Eduction (STINT) grant No PT2014-5823, and from the Swedish Research Council (VR) grant No 2017-05040.
+The authors acknowledge the hospitality of the \href{http://ifs.massey.ac.nz/}{Institute for Fundamental Sciences} of Massey University, and of the mathematics departments of Chalmers and NTNU, where some of this research was conducted.